prashant-jadon/lundry_api/README.md

 **Note:**
 - Allowed values for `pickupSlot` are `"6–8 AM"`, `"5–7 PM"`, and `"emergency"`.
 - If `pickupSlot` is `"emergency"`, a 30% extra charge is automatically added to the total price.
+- You can pass `orderDate` as a string like `"Thu Jun 26 2025"` to book for a future date.
+It will be stored as `"26-06-2025"`.
+If not provided, today's date is used.

 ---